-NON-EXECUTIVE PROPRIETARY DIRECTORS Name of director Name of significant shareholder represented or that proposed appointment JAVIER FERNÁNDEZ ALONSO CORPORACIÓN FINANCIERA ALBA, S.A.
-Javier Fernández Alonso was born in Bilbao.
+NON-EXECUTIVE PROPRIETARY DIRECTORS Name of significant shareholder represented or that proposed appointment JAVIER FERNÁNDEZ ALONSO Javier Fernández Alonso was born in Bilbao.
 He has a degree in Business Management and Administration from Deusto University (La Comercial), specialising in Finance and graduating Cum Laude.
 With extensive experience in business management and administration, he is Investment Manager in Corporación Financiera Alba, S.A.
-He is also on the Boards of Directors of Euskaltel, S.A., Rioja Acquisition, S.à.r.L., Artá Capital S.G.E.I.C., S.A. and Deyá Capital IV S.C.R., S.A. and on the Investment Committee of Artá Capital, among other responsibilities.
-He has been on the boards of several companies including, among others, Acerinox, S.A., Actividades de Construcción y Servicios, S.A. and Parques Reunidos Servicios Centrales, S.A.
+He is also on the Boards of Directors of Euskaltel, S.A., Rioja Acquisition, S.à.r.L., Artá Capital S.G.E.I.C., S.A. and Deyá Capital IV S.C.R., S.A. and on the Investment Committee of Artá Capital, amon other responsibilities.
+He has been on the boards of several companies including, among others, Acerinox, S.A., Actividades de Construcción y Servicio S.A. and Pargues Reunidos Servicios Centrales, S.A.
 He speaks English.
-Total number of preprintant directors 0